 I also have a lot of ready-made outfit designs for your dolls.
 Check my Instagram or Flickr.

-They were sold earlier, but you can order the same (depends on fabric availability) or similar clothing sets and accessories.
+They were sold earlier, but you can order the same (depending on fabric availability) or similar clothing sets and accessories.
 Just contact me on Facebook to discuss the details.